Skip to main content

 Field trips include the following:

-Group admission rate: $2 per person (campers, leaders, counselors).
+• $3 per person admission fee for everyone (campers, leaders, counselors).

-With this option, your group will have a gaga pit set up along with various outdoor games.
-This section will be reserved for just your group.
+• With this option, your group will have a gaga pit set up outside on the front lawn.
+This section will be reserved for just your group for one hour.

 The game of gaga ball takes only a few minutes to learn and doesn’t require the mastery of specific skills, so it creates a level playing field for children of all athletic abilities, including boys and girls in coed sports as well as kids with attention deficit disorders, social skills challenges and others who haven’t participated in traditional sports.
 Because the game of gaga ball has so much unpredictable action, it gives the nontraditional athlete an equal chance of winning.
 This does absolute wonders for their self-esteem, even the very first time they play.

-These programs will take place outdoors along the Dequindre Cut alongside the OAC and/or Milliken State Park across the street.
-See program descriptions below.
+• With this option, you will select age-appropriate session options from the menu below.
+An educator will guide groups of campers through themed exploration and activities at scheduled times throughout the visit.
+These sessions will take place outdoors along the Dequindre Cut alongside the OAC and/or Milliken State Park across the street.

 Add an outdoor experience to your visit.
 All programs include educator-led, age-appropriate activities and hands-on learning components incorporated into outdoor games.